yodaos-project/yodaos/README.md

 **Framework**

-- [YodaRT][]: the JavaScript/Web layer for the OS, it provides the application development model.
+- [yodaos-project/yodart][]: the JavaScript/Web layer for the OS, it provides the application development model.
 - [ShadowNode][]: the [Node.js][] runtime that implements most of core APIs and N-API-compatible.

 **Core**